magic-script/MagicScriptXRSample/README.md

 3. To build & run the project, execute below commands in root directory of the project:

      - For Android, type `magic-script build android`
-     - For iOS, type `magic-script build iOS`
+     - For iOS, type `magic-script build ios`